Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The Software Carbon Intensity (SCI) Standard defines a methodology for calculating the rate of carbon emissions for a software system.
 The purpose is to help users and developers make informed choices about which tools, approaches, architectures, and services they use in the future.
 It is a score rather than a total; lower numbers are better than higher numbers, and reaching 0 is impossible.

 The SCI is for everyone.
-It is possible to calculate an SCI score for any software application, from a large distributed cloud system to a small monolithic open source library or even a serverless function.
+It is possible to calculate an SCI score for any software application, from a large distributed cloud system to a small monolithic open source library, any on-premise application or even a serverless function.
 The product or service may be running in any environment, whether a personal computer, private data center or a hyperscale cloud.

 Reducing an SCI score is only possible through changes to a software system to use less physical hardware, less energy, or consume lower-carbon energy sources.
 Neutralisations such as carbon offsets do not reduce an SCI score.